johnoos/joco-music-theory-repo-doc/index.md

 {% include git-commands.md %}

-BUILDING
-- npm build (get more from w3schools npm tutorial)
-   - creates a deployable file like a war file

 DEPLOYING
 - google cloud procedure / commands
    - picks up the deployable file and puts it in the cloud